ocipower/alx-low_level_programming/0x09-static_libraries/README.md

-This project is meant to practicalize static library creation
+This is alx static library project